mrjones2014/codesettings.nvim/README.md

 Read your project's .vscode/settings.json and merge it into your Neovim 0.11+ native LSP configuration.

-This plugin makes it easy to reuse editor settings that your team already committed for VS Code (including JSON with comments) by transparently merging the relevant namespace into the LSP `settings` table you pass to `vim.lsp.config()` (or any way you configure LSP).
+This plugin makes it easy to reuse editor settings that your team already committed for VS Code (including JSON with comments) by transparently merging the relevant settings from VS Code's settings schema into the LSP `settings` table you pass to `vim.lsp.config()` (or any way you configure LSP).

 - Works with JSONC (JSON with comments, trailing commas)
 - Deep-merges into your existing LSP config.settings